troelskn/phpweaver/README.markdown

 php-tracer-weaver
 ===

 **php-tracer-weaver** is a tool for analysing parameter types in PHP code, using a combination of static and runtime analysis.
 It relies on the [xdebug extension](http://www.xdebug.org/docs/execution_trace) to trace function calls.
+The result of the analysis can then be used to generate docblock comments, with the proper type annotations.

 The project consists of two main tools: